odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

 Sales Books.
 This report is integrated by Purchase Register (CR) and the Sales Register (RV).
 Its purpose is to support the transactions related to VAT, improving its control and declaration.

-This record is supplied by the electronic tax documents (DTE’s) that have been received by the SII.
+This record is supplied by the electronic tax documents (DTE's) that have been received by the SII.

 You can find this report in :menuselection:`Accounting --> Accounting --> Reports`